bluescreenlife/livefront_showlogger/README.md

 After starting the development server, the app will be available at `http://localhost:3000`.

+- NOTE: A depreciation warning regarding the punycode module may appear upon starting the development server and running tests.
+As of now, there is no impact on this project.
+For more information read [here](https://github.com/salesforce/tough-cookie/issues/324).

 ## Usage

 1. To add a concert, enter an artist name and date (formatted as MM/DD/YYYY) in the search fields and click Add Show, or press return.